profsmith89/ctps/_sources/glossary.md

 **internationalization:** the process of making a piece of software work with multiple human languages.
 See **localization**.

+**IP address:** an identifier comprised of four numbers between 0-255 separated by periods.
+The identifier is part of the IP protocol, and it both identifies a computer connected to the Internet and helps messages get routed to that computer.
+See **TCP/IP**.

 **JSON:** another computing standard meant for exchanging structured data.
 The acronym stands for JavaScript Object Notation, and the data is structured like key-value pairs.

 **library:** another name for a collection of modules.
 Programming languages like Python are typically distributed with what is called a *standard library*, which you can think of as the modules and packages available by default wherever the programming language is installed.

 **literal object:** what computer scientists call an explicit value that we write into our scripts (e.g., `'Cosmo the dog'` is a string object whose value is that string).

+**localhost:** the generic name given to the machine on which a program runs.

 **localization:** specializing an internationalized piece of software for the user's native language.
 See **internationalization**.

+**loopback address:** the **IP address** 127.0.0.1 that means the **localhost**.

 **method:** see **function** (until Act II).